-The ERISA Industry Committee is pleased to respond to the request of the House Committee on Ways and Means for feedback on Pensions/Retirement in the context of comprehensive tax reform.
-We take this opportunity to provide some background regarding the current system and to urge the Ways and Means Committee and Congress to proceed with caution when considering any possible major changes to the nation's very successful employer retirement system.
+The ERISA Industry Committee is pleased to respond to the request of the Senate Finance Committee for feedback on retirement tax incentives in the context of comprehensive tax reform.
+We take this opportunity to provide some background regarding the current system and to urge the Senate Finance Committee and Congress to proceed with caution when considering any possible major changes to the nation's very successful employer-sponsored retirement system.
+In addition, we encourage policymakers to expand, support and promote the incentives relating to the employer-sponsored retirement plan system in order to ensure its continued success in helping working Americans save for retirement.